zachpeetz/movie/README.md

-# movie
+# Movie Recommender System
-Movie recommender system
+Simple movie recommender using pygame for the UI, offers up movies based upon what the user enters.